-- D.1 Farmworkers-Housing Housing Needs and Production.
+- D.1 Farmworkers Housing Needs and Production.
 The County will seek to coordinate programs and funding from state and federal programs through the Dixon Housing Authority.
-To assist the needs of farmworkers, who are typically extremely low-income households, the county will complete the following: - ne County will Coordinate with service providers, nonprofit organizations, employers, developers, Dixon and Yolo Housing Authorities, and other Solano County jurisdictions to explore funding and incentives and to identify specific farmworker development opportunities.
+To assist the needs of farmworkers, who are typically extremely low-income households, the county will complete the following: - Coordinate with service providers, nonprofit organizations, employers, developers, Dixon and Yolo Housing Authorities, and other Solano County jurisdictions to explore funding and incentives and to identify specific farmworker development opportunities.
 Farmworker development opportunities will be identified at least twice during the planning period.
-Seek partnerships, and work to identify funding for solutions such as financing through USDA. meet with the Dixon and Yolo County Housing Authorities At least every other year, beginning in 2024, to explore provide opportunities for expanding the Dixon Migrant Center as demand necessitates. - The County, Coordinate with through assistance to the farming community and housing developers in obtaining loans and grants and processing applications for the rehabilitation and/or establishment of new farm labor housing under U.S. Department of Agriculture (USDA) Rural Development and HCD programs and other funding sources that may become available.
+Seek partnerships, and work to identify funding for solutions such as financing through USDA.
+At least every other year, beginning in 2024, to provide opportunities for expanding the Dixon Migrant Center as demand necessitates. - Coordinate with the County Housing Authority, to provide assistance to the farming community and housing developers in obtaining loans and grants and processing applications for the rehabilitation and/or establishment of new farm labor housing under U.S. Department of Agriculture (USDA) Rural Development and HCD programs and other funding sources that may become available. - Work with HCD to apply for Joe Serna Jr. Farmworker Housing Grant Program. - Coordinate with service providers, nonprofit organizations, employers, developers, and other Solano County jurisdictions to explore funding and incentives and to identify specific farmworker development opportunities.
+Seek partnerships, and work to identify funding for solutions such as financing through USDA.

-- Work with HCD to apply for Joe Serna Jr. Farmworker Housing Grant Program. - Coordinate with service providers, nonprofit organizations, employers, developers, and other Solano County jurisdictions to explore funding and incentives and to identify specific farmworker development opportunities.
-Seek partnerships, and work to identify funding for solutions such as financing through USDA. - Monitor the migrant student population in the schools in the unincorporated county and take additional actions to serve the farmworker population if an increase in population occurs. - Provide regulatory incentives for construction of farmworker housing and include a requirement to prioritize a portion of new units for farmworkers. - Annually reach out to affordable housing developers to gather interest and input on the need for farmworker housing and provide information on available funding. - Conduct a farmworker housing needs survey Coordinate a farmworker housing needs survey working with Solano County jurisdictions to identify the needs of farmworkers.
-After completion of the survey, the County will prepare an action plan. - The County will Ddevelop an informational brochure explaining options, the permitting process, and possible funding sources for the development of farmworker housing by December 2024. - he County will also Ceontact agricultural stakeholders and the nonprofit community to discuss possible options for locating suitable and available sites for farmworker housing by the end of 2024.
+- Monitor the migrant student population in the schools in the unincorporated county and take additional actions to serve the farmworker population if an increase in population occurs. - Provide regulatory incentives for construction of farmworker housing and include a requirement to prioritize a portion of new units for farmworkers. - Annually reach out to affordable housing developers to gather interest and input on the need for farmworker housing and provide information on available funding. - Conduct a farmworker housing needs survey Coordinate a farmworker housing needs survey working with Solano County jurisdictions to identify the needs of farmworkers.
+After completion of the survey, the County will prepare an action plan. - Develop an informational brochure explaining options, the permitting process, and possible funding sources for the development of farmworker housing by December 2024. - Contact agricultural stakeholders and the nonprofit community to discuss possible options for locating suitable and available sites for farmworker housing by the end of 2024.
 The County will then assist nonprofit groups and stakeholders to pursue funding resources, water and sewage availability, and entitlements if necessary.
-In addition, the County will - formulate and provide development incentives, as funding permits, by December 2024 for the provision of farmworker housing and expedite the permitting process for all farmworker housing projects to the extent feasible.